-What is the point of an empty minibar in a luxury collection 5* property?
+What is the point of an empty minibar in a Luxury Collection 5* property?
 No cooled water (two warm bottles on the desk), no soda, no snacks; just some of that fake milk you put in your freeze-dried Nescafe.
-But there was a good list of items I can call down and ask for and then wait 20 minutes for someone to bring it up.
+There was a good list of items I can call down for and then wait 20 minutes for someone to bring it up.
 You’d actually make more money by filling me up with all sorts of goodies I could consume.

 But this also means that housekeeping would have to account for items from the minibar on a daily basis.
 Maybe that’s too much bother.
 Or, maybe the hotel does not trust their staff?
 Have staff been consuming from the minibar and the guest is getting charged?

-I’m sure the hotel could not easily gather the list of last night’s consumption before guests check out, and they are stuck covering the cost of a 6-pack of Oreos and some Pringles.
+I’m sure the hotel could not easily gather the list of last night’s consumption before guests check out in the morning, and they are stuck covering the cost of a 6-pack of Oreos and some Pringles.
 Any rate, it is poor customer service.
 They are making the customer do the work to make up for poor internal practices.
 The hotel is losing potentially substantial ancillary revenue.